GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-lb-basic/README.md

 This Recipe also demonstrates how to enable HTTPS on Gateway Load Balancer using Google-managed certificate.

-This exmaple is using two applications; foo and bar.
+This example is using two applications; foo and bar.
 The *foo* applicaion is deployed in `NAMESPACE#1` and *bar* application is deployed in `NAMESPACE#2`.
 The External HTTPS Load Balancer is designed to route traffic to the services based on the request host name header.

 The Gateway below also uses: